Berit Reiss-Andersen: Nobel Prize roles

 She was elected as a Member of the Norwegian Nobel Committee by the Storting (Parliament) on 22 November 2011, and was nominated by the Norwegian Labour Party.
 Her term started 1 January 2012 and ends 31 December 2017.
 On 20 February 2017 she became the acting chairman of the committee, following the death of Kaci Kullmann Five.
-On 2 May 2017, she was formally elected as the chairman of the Norwegian Nobel Committee.
-In this capacity Reiss-Andersen selects the Nobel Peace Prize laureate together with the four other committee members, and she is responsible for formally presenting the prize.
+On 2 May 2017, she was formally elected as the chairman of the Norwegian Nobel Committee, through 2023.
+In this capacity Reiss-Andersen selects the Nobel Peace Prize laureate together with the four other committee members.

 From 2014 she is also a board member of the Nobel Foundation, which has the overall responsibility for all the five Nobel Prizes.

 Reiss-Andersen has criticized Erna Solberg over her silence on Nobel Peace Prize laureate Liu Xiaobo when he was dying in prison in China and the Norwegian government refused to say whether it supported the European Union's demand that Liu be released; Reiss-Andersen described Solberg and her right-wing government's attitude as "embarrassing."
 On behalf of the Norwegian Nobel Committee and the Nobel Foundation, Reiss-Andersen wanted to participate in Liu Xiaobo's funeral, but was denied a visa by the Chinese government.